ObolNetwork/obol-docs/docs/faq/dkg_failure.md

 :::warning
 The `charon-enr-private-key` file **must be preserved**, failure to do so requires the DKG process to be restarted from the beginning by creating a new cluster definition.
 :::

 If you're doing a DKG with a custom cluster definition - for example, create with `charon create dkg`, rather than the Obol Launchpad - you can re-use the same file.

 Once this process has been completed, the cluster operators can retry a DKG.

 ## Further debugging

+If you are trying to create an extremely large, geographically diverse cluster, there is a chance the process could be timing out.
+Consider adding the flags `--timeout=5m --shutdown-delay=60s` to allow more time for the ceremony to complete and safely shut down across all nodes.

-If for some reason the DKG process fails again, node operators are advised to reach out to the Obol team by opening an [issue](https://github.com/ObolNetwork/charon/issues), detailing what troubleshooting steps were taken and providing **debug logs**.
+If for some reason the DKG process still fails, node operators are advised to reach out to the Obol team by opening an [issue](https://github.com/ObolNetwork/charon/issues), detailing the troubleshooting steps that were taken and providing **debug logs**.

-To enable debug logs first clean up the Charon data directory as explained in [the previous paragraph](#cleaning-up-the-charon-directory), then run your DKG command by appending `--log-level=debug` at the end.
+To enable debug logs, first clean up the Charon data directory as explained in [the previous section](#cleaning-up-the-charon-directory), then run your DKG command while appending `--log-level=debug` at the end.

-In order for the Obol team to debug your issue as quickly and precisely as possible please provide full logs in textual form, not through screenshots or display photos.
+In order for the Obol team to debug your issue as quickly and precisely as possible, please provide full logs in text form, not through screenshots or display photos.

-Providing complete logs is particularly important, since it allows the team to reconstruct precisely what happened.
+Providing complete debug logs from all peers is particularly important, since it allows the team to reconstruct precisely what happened throughout the ceremony.